6. Dictionaries#

 Print a list of all the countries of the EU in alphabetical order.

-Finally, for each country, print the following sentence: “The capital of [ country ] is [ capital ].”
+For each country, print the following sentence: “The capital of [ country ] is [ capital ].”

 for country in sorted(eu_capitals):